-These are the perks you want to use to maximize your chances of Survival in Dead by Daylight!
+You want to use these perks to maximize your chances of Survival in Dead by Daylight!

 There are many Survivor perks available in Dead By Daylight.
-Most of them can be unlocked by leveling up or the Shrine of Secrets.
+Most can be unlocked by leveling up or the Shrine of Secrets.
 Few require DLC-only characters that must be paid for with cold, hard cash.
-The sheer number of perks makes it difficult to determine which ones are the best that you currently possess.
+The sheer number of perks makes it challenging to determine which ones are the best you possess.
 Some perks require a lot of learning to use efficiently.
 Others are more useful when combined with other perks and items.
-Some are passives that don’t require any skill input.
+Some are passives that don't require any skill input.

 1. Dead Hard – David King